ANALYSIS

 Editorial illustration for: Young Workers Pivot to Trades and Healthcare as AI Reshapes Entry-Level White-Collar Jobs

 A growing number of young workers are abandoning traditional white-collar career paths in favor of skilled trades, healthcare, and education — fields they perceive as more resistant to AI-driven automation.
-The shift, reported by The Wall Street Journal, reflects mounting anxiety among recent graduates facing a job market where entry-level positions are simultaneously shrinking and attracting more applicants.
+The Wall Street Journal reported that the shift reflects mounting anxiety among recent graduates facing a job market where entry-level positions are simultaneously shrinking and attracting more applicants.

-The numbers support the concern.
+The numbers are stark.
 Unemployment among college graduates one year after earning a bachelor’s degree rose from 3.8 percent to 4.9 percent between 2018-2019 and 2023-2025.
 The overall unemployment rate for recent graduates now exceeds 6.6 percent, well above the national average of approximately 4 percent.
-On job search platform Handshake, listings dropped 15 percent year-over-year while applications per job rose roughly 30 percent — a compression that makes entry-level white-collar roles more competitive than at any point in the past decade.
+On Handshake, the job search platform widely used by college students, listings dropped 15 percent year-over-year while applications per job rose roughly 30 percent.

 Share